|Land Area||2,030 km2|

 Under British ruling Robert Townsend Farquhar was governor, and initiated rapid social and economical changes - the most important being the abolishment of slavery in 1835.

 In 1936, following conflicts between the Indian community and Franco-Mauritians, the Mauritius Labor Party was founded.
 This coalition became a catalyst in the push for an independent nation, which was achieved in 1968.

-The government is elected every five years, with the most recent elections having taken place in July 2005.
+The government is elected every five years, with the most recent elections having taken place in December 2014, in the l'Alliance Lepep and elected Sir Anerood Jugnauth of the Militant Socialist Movement (MSM) as Prime Minister.
 The elections generally are held between two major parties.

 Since gaining their independence in 1968, Mauritius has developed into a diversified economy.
 Sugarcane is grown on about 90% of the cultivated land area and accounts for 25% of the nation's export.